 - 4.1 Responsibility for ensuring that an effective system of internal financial control is maintained and operated rests with the Chief Finance Officer.
 The systems of internal financial control provide reasonable but not absolute assurance that assets are safeguarded, that transactions are authorised and properly recorded, and that material errors or irregularities are either prevented or would be promptly detected. - 4.2 The External Auditor provided an unqualified opinion on the Council's accounts for 2008/09.
 The Auditor reported that the key financial systems had been considered adequate as a basis for preparing the financial statements and no significant control weaknesses had been identified.
-The Auditor had identified corrections to the financial statements but these had been below the material error threshold. - 4.3 Internal financial control is based on a framework of management information, financial regulations and administrative procedures, which include the segregation of duties, management supervision and a system of delegation and accountability.
+The Auditor had identified corrections to the financial statements but these had been below the material error threshold.
+The Auditor had identified corrections to the financial statements, the net effect of which was not material to the financial statements. - 4.3 Internal financial control is based on a framework of management information, financial regulations and administrative procedures, which include the segregation of duties, management supervision and a system of delegation and accountability.